IDEAL International Conference 2017

 Promoting innovation and evaluation in modern surgery and other invasive technologies including implants is one of the main challenges in healthcare.
 IDEAL is a development of Evidence Based Medicine approach designed to provide practical solutions to the real problems of surgery, devices and other complex therapies where randomised trials are often problematic.
 The second IDEAL international conference will focus on the hottest topics in surgical/interventional care in various clinical areas and celebrate the continuing work of the IDEAL Collaboration.
 The conference will provide real-world context and a wide variety of perspectives including surgeons, methodologists, professional societies, industry, regulators, ethicists, and payers.
 Plenary lectures will be intermixed with parallel educational sessions and opportunities for surgeons and scientists to discuss hot topics in surgery, devices and present their own innovative work.

-LATEST PROGRAM (21st March) now available IDEAL Agenda 3.21
+LATEST PROGRAM (19th April) now available IDEAL 2017 Provisional Agenda

 REGISTRATION Now open at www.ideal-conference2017.com – early registration discount available until April 1st!
 Registration fees include breakfast and lunch each day of the conference, and CME credits will be available for physicians.